Hakeemmidan/Jewely/README.md

     location.hash = '#/'
 }
 ```
-As can be seen from snippet above, we first check if carts has targeted item by checking `window.localStorage` (which is our next noticable feature).
+As can be seen from snippet above, we first check if the cart has targeted item by checking `window.localStorage` (which is our next noticable feature).
 If it contains it, we remove it.

 Then we trigger `removeProduct` to remove item from database. `this.state.id` would represent the id
 of the product in the current show page.